How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Results and Discussion

 Scatterplots for the DLM-based predictors are shown in the second and third row of Figure~\ref{fig:re_plots_words} for words, and in Figure~\ref{fig:re_plots_nonwords} for nonwords.
-For words, faster subjects (with a random intercept $< 0$) show large positive slopes for \texttt{C-Precision} (center left panel).
+For words (Figure~\ref{fig:re_plots_words}), faster subjects (with a random intercept $< 0$) show large positive slopes for \texttt{C-Precision} (center left panel).
 For slower participants, the slope is close to zero, and sometimes negative.
 A stronger correlation is visible for \texttt{Yes-Activation} (center middle panel).
 For almost all subjects, the slope is negative, and more so for slower participants.
-An even stronger correlation emerges for \texttt{Log L1Chat} when participants are executing nonword responses (center right panel).
-There is hardly an effect for the fastest subjects, but the slower a participant responds on average, the more negative the slope of \texttt{Log L1Chat} becomes.
+An even stronger correlation emerges for \texttt{Log Cue Activation Diversity} when participants are executing nonword responses to word stimuli (center right panel).
+There is hardly an effect for the fastest subjects, but the slower a participant responds on average, the more negative the slope of \texttt{Log Cue Activation Diversity} becomes.
 When executing a word response, a clear negative correlation is also present (bottom left panel), but the datapoints are shifted upwards, with large positive slopes for the fastest participants, and only the very slowest subjects showing negative slopes.
 A strong positive correlation characterizes participants response behavior with respect to \texttt{Log Semantic Density}.
 The fastest participants show facilitation, but this effect reverses into inhibition for the slowest responders.
 Finally, there is no clear correlation of the slope of \texttt{Response} and random intercept (lower right panel).